 No. We believe the Spirit is your director.
 By entering the silence of solitude with an open mind and heart, we believe the Spirit will lead you.

 We are located one hour southwest of St. Louis in the Ozark highlands.
 From Interstate 270 take Highway 30 west for 31 miles.
 At the Lonedell crossroads where the Mobil station is, turn right onto Highway N and travel 1.2 miles.
 At West Linda Lane turn left and travel 1.6 miles.
 Our driveway on the left has no fence and is wide and graveled.
 Near the driveway is a sign saying Windridge Solitude .
 If you don't see a sign, travel a bit further past other gravel driveways.
-Once you see the sign, turn left onto the driveway Park in the gravel lot to the right before the mailbox and walk to the big house and ring the doorbell.
+Once you see the sign, turn left onto the driveway.
+Park in the very first gravel lot to the right and walk to the big house and ring the doorbell.
 We will be waiting for you.

 Yes.
 It works like this: You can make a monetary donation of any amount to Windridge Solitude (just contact us at firstname.lastname@example.org regarding your request and send payment to 1932 West Linda Lane, Lonedell, MO 63060) and we will print a certificate indicating the amount given.
 This amount will act as cash and will go toward whatever length of time the person wishes to stay.
 We can send the certificate to you for you to give to the person you wish or we can send it directly to the person.
 The certificate will indicate an expiration date of one year from your donation.
 The person receiving the gift certificate is responsible for scheduling time at Windridge Solitude.